MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/overview.md

 - Idea Comment
 - Idea Forum
 - Web File
     - Attachment content of web files is searchable as well.
-More information: [Search within file attachment content](search-file-attachment.md)
+More information: [Search within file attachment content](file-attachment.md)
 - Web Page
 - Incident

 > [!NOTE]
 > You can configure additional tables for search.
-For more information, read [configuring additional tables for search](search-additional-entities.md). <br />
+For more information, read [Walk-through: Configuring additional tables for global search](additional-tables.md) <br />
-> To get better search performance enable “Portal Search” view for only required tables and columns.

 ## Columns searchable in global search